MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-self-service-site-creation.md

 1. Log on to a server in your SharePoint Server farm as the farm administrator.

-2. From your SharePoint Server computer, open a web browser and log on to Microsoft 365 as a global admin.
+2. From your SharePoint Server computer, open a web browser.

-3. In the SharePoint Admin Center, select **configure hybrid**.
+3. go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) in Microsoft 365.

+4. Under **Hybrid picker**, select **Open**.

-4. On the hybrid picker page, select **Hybrid Picker**.
+5. On the hybrid picker page, select **Hybrid Picker**.

-5. Follow the wizard, and when prompted, select **Hybrid self-service site creation**.
+6. Follow the wizard, and when prompted, select **Hybrid self-service site creation**.

-6. When prompted, select the web application with which you want to use hybrid self-service site creation.
+7. When prompted, select the web application with which you want to use hybrid self-service site creation.

 When the hybrid picker wizard completes, hybrid self-service site creation will be enabled for the web application that you selected.